XuYuanchi/Bis/README.md

 Detailed tutorials with each section of the paper can be seen in the folder <a href="https://github.com/XuYuanchi/Bis/tree/main/analysis">analysis</a>.

 # Data Availability
-The real data sets we used can be download in
+The datasets we used can be downloaded from Figshare.

 # License
 This project is covered under the **MIT License**.